versionpress/versionpress/docs/Dev-Setup.md

 ### End2end tests

-End2end tests exercise a WordPress site and check that VersionPress creates the right Git commits and that the database is in correct state.
-These tests are quite heavy and slow to run but if they pass, there's a good chance that VersionPress works correctly.
+End2end tests exercise a WordPress site and check that VersionPress creates the right Git commits, that the database is in correct state, etc. These tests are quite heavy and slow to run but if they pass, there's a good chance that VersionPress works correctly.
 (Before the project had these, long and painful manual testing period was necessary before each release.)

 End2end tests use the concept of **workers**: each test itself is implemented once but e.g. how a post is created or a user deleted is up to a specific worker.
 There are currently two types of workers: